Trusted WordPress tutorials, when you need them most.

 In short, line breaks make your content easier to read and more engaging—both for visitors and search engines.

-We’ll show you how to add space between blocks in the block editor, and then cover how to adjust line spacing in your theme if you’re not happy with the default results.
+We’ll show you how to add new lines and space using different methods, and then how to fine-tune the default spacing settings in your theme if needed.

 Having said that, let’s take a look at how to easily add a line break in WordPress.

-When you press the Enter key for Windows or the Return key for Mac on your keyboard to add a line break, WordPress considers it as a new paragraph.
+When you press the Enter key (Windows) or Return key (Mac) on your keyboard, you are creating what’s often referred to as a “hard return” or a new paragraph break.

 Adding double line spacing in WordPress